Vyral/anne-stewart-blog/_posts/2017-11-22-have-you-considered-investing-in-real-estate.md

 Most us know that, as an average American, we can’t save our money fast enough for retirement.
 Most Americans are very, very behind in having enough money in reserves for when it comes time to retire.

 When you look around, there aren’t a lot of pensions available at companies anymore.
-The investment opportunities out there are so limited and they just don’t give you a lot of return.&nbsp;
+The investment opportunities out there are so limited and they just don’t give you a lot of return.

 While owning rental estate isn’t glamorous, given that it’s more of a long-term strategy, there are some compelling reasons why you might want to consider it.